3.4.3. Building entrances: drawing and attribution rules

 If this entrance is physically located outside the building polygon at ground level, then put the entrance point at the location on the polygon that is closest to its actual location.

-For numbered entrances to residential and public buildings: only enter the number (without including the type of map item).
+If you're drawing numbered entrances to residential and public buildings, only specify their number without including the item type.
 For example, 1.

 For named entrances: if the proper name reflects the type of item, then enter the proper name and item type.
 For example, North entrance.

 For named entrances: if the proper name doesn't reflect the type of item, then only enter the proper name (without the item type).
 For example, North.

 - If an entrance to a building leads to a number of other different entrances, draw only one entrance.
 Those entrances' names are specified in the building's official name in the format specified on the building's plate.
 If the plate doesn't clarify the entrance naming format, the entrance numbers are specified instead.
 Each number is added to the official name as a separate “Also known as” name and separated by a comma.
 For example: official name 1,2, also known as 1, also known as 2.

 Do not use organization names and apartment numbers as names of building entrances.